 Trim and discard most of the surface fat from corned beef brisket.
 Rinse meat well under cool running water, rubbing gently to release its corning salt.

 Lay meat, fattiest side up, in a 2-inch-deep, 11- by 15- or 16-inch roasting pan.
 Thinly slice lemon (discard seeds) and onion and lay slices over meat.
 Sprinkle with peppercorns, allspice, and cloves.

 Set pan on middle rack in a 325° oven.
 Pour about 8 cups boiling water around brisket, seal the pan with foil, and bake until meat is very tender when pierced, about 4 hours.
 Uncover and drain off all but about 1 cup of the liquid.
 If desired, reserve the lemon and onion slices and rearrange them on top of the meat.

-Notes: The weight of the meat shrinks by about half as the brisket cooks.
+The weight of the corned beef shrinks by about half as it cooks.

 You want the brisket to break down and become soft, so the low and slow method is necessary to break down the tough meat.
 At a higher temp and less time, the meat will be "done" but not juicy and tender.
 If you use a smaller piece, it may take less time.
 Go ahead and use the beer but I'd omit the lemon.
 It will be delish.